grzesiek-galezowski/tdd-ebook/manuscript/220_Designing_for_composabiity_interfaces.md

 }
 ```

-In this approach, we create more interfaces (which some of you may not like), but that shouldn't bother us much, because in return, each interface is easier to implement (because the number of methods to implement is smaller than in case of one big interface).
+In this approach, we create more interfaces (which some of you may not like), but that shouldn't bother us much because, in return, each interface is easier to implement (because the number of methods to implement is smaller than in case of one big interface).
 This means that composability is enhanced, which is what we want the most.

 It pays off.
 For example, one day, we may get a requirement that all writes to the organizational structure (i.e. the admin-related operations) have to be traced.
 In such case, all we have to do is to create a proxy class implementing `OrganizationalStructureAdminCommands` interface, which wraps the original class' methods with a notification to an observer (that can be either the trace that is required or anything else we like):